 Before the Funeral

-____ left the residence of the deceased ____.
+At 1:15 the closest friends of the deceased carried the casket with the body from the house of mourning.
 The sister of the deceased followed the coffin, followed by her daughters and grandchildren.

 Before the Cemetery